enzosanfilippo/DR400-model/README.md

 ---

 ##  Repository Structure
-- /geometry dr_400.vsp3 # Main OpenVSP geometry file
+- /geometry/ → dr_400.vsp3 # Main OpenVSP geometry file
-- /docs README.md # Project documentation and sketch of the plane
+- /plan_dr400/ → handwrited sketch of the DR400-120 found on opensource
-- /python program still need to be worked on as noticed before
+- /lift_coefficent.py/ → personal python program still need to be worked on as noticed before